kiki101robo/ProtoCALL_Elbow-Actuator-CAD-Files-and-Video/README.md

 ## Repo Contents

-- `Cad Files/` — STL exports of the elbow actuator mechanism
+- `Cad Files/` — STL exports of the mechanical housing
 - `Photos and Videos/` — supporting photos and video from testing/assembly

 ## Part of ProtoCall

-This actuator is one of the sub-systems integrated into ProtoCall, alongside the headgear mechanism.
+This module is one of the sub-systems integrated into ProtoCall, alongside the neckband actuator.
 See the full project on my [portfolio](https://kiki101robo.github.io/#protocall-card).

 ---